 For more information, contact Jo Ellen Van Vliet in the student life office at (908) 362-6121, ext.
 5605, or email@example.com.

-New students receive their roommate assignments when they arrive on campus for registration in September.
-Room assignments are not finalized until just prior to the opening of School.
+Room assignments are not finalized until just prior to the Opening of School.
+We will endeavor to inform new students of their roommate approximately one week before the start of school.
 Students who knew each other before coming to Blair are generally not placed together because the experience of learning to live with someone new is both enjoyable and valuable.
 After their first year, students may choose their roommate for subsequent years.

 As a new student, your child’s course load will be determined by the dean of academics based on grades and classes taken at his or her previous school.
 You and your child will be asked to decide if and what language and art classes he or she would like to take.
 After the first year, the student will work with his or her monitor, with guidance from teacher recommendations, to choose classes.